 Since 2008, when this program's remote cameras documented the first wolf pack in Washington in over 70 years, Conservation Northwest has placed a major focus on wolf recovery in Washington.
-As of 2014, Washington is home to 15 confirmed wolf packs, making up over 61 wolves.3 The US Fish and Wildlife Service confirmed the presence of a new pack in November 2015, the Loup Loup pack, and we expect that the Washington Department of Fish and Wildlife will update their report in the coming months to reflect the state's most up-to-date wolf count4.
-Conservation Northwest partners with the Washington Department of
+As of December of 2016, Washington is home to 20 confirmed wolf packs, with the new Sherman pack confirmation in the spring of 20164 and the Touchet pack in late 2016.
+The Washington Department of Fish and Wildlife updated their 2016 Annual Report in March of 2017 to reflect the state's most up-to-date wolf count, with at least 115 wolves calling Washington State home at the end of 20165.
+Conservation Northwest partners with the Washington Department of Fish and Wildlife to implement the state's wolf conservation and management plan, developed in 20116.
+In addition to shaping wolf policy in Washington, through CWMP, Conservation Northwest provides on-the-ground data used to better understand the distribution of wolves across the state.